We’ve all seen them — ugly ducks that defy identification.

-They have mallard heads with blotchy white bodies, or yellow legs instead of orange, or a wild duck head with a domestic’s body.
-They look like this because they’re hybrids, a phenomenon that occurs easily in birds because Aves have retained a high level of genetic compatibility.
+They have mallard heads with blotchy white bodies, or yellow legs instead of orange, or a wild duck head with a domestic duck’s body.
+They look odd because they’re hybrids, a phenomenon that occurs easily in Aves because birds have retained a high level of genetic compatibility.

 Hybrid birds aren’t always sterile but when they are it happens to the females.
 Sterile females lay eggs that never hatch because their genetic blend causes their embryos to die during development.
 In the early days of peregrine falcon reintroduction, management agencies removed sterile hybrid peregrines so the male could find a fertile mate and increase the species.
 This happened at Cleveland’s Terminal Tower in 1993 (Zenith moved into that opening) and in Harrisburg, PA in 1998.

 Did this hybrid mallard in Germany have a mate?
-Perhaps the ladies think he’s ugly.
+I wonder if the ladies think he’s ugly.